Start 14-day free trial

 Virgin Money UK plc

 The PSRs implement PSD2, a European Union directive that aims to increase competition in the financial services market by giving consumers and businesses more choice of financial products and services.
-It allows FSPs to access customers’ bank account data with their consent, which means that FSPs can develop new financial products and services tailored to specific needs.
-Other banks and building societies in the UK can choose to participate voluntarily.
+It allows FSPs to access customers’ bank account data with their consent, which helps FSPs develop new financial products and services tailored to specific needs.
+Furthermore, other banks and building societies in the UK can choose to participate voluntarily.

 However, there are several benefits for banks who participate.